nyinyithann/nyinyithan.com/_posts/2022-9-10-nvim-setup-ocaml.md

 }
 ```

 For indentation line and symbol outline, i use `'indent-blankline'` and `'symbols-outline'` plugin.
-Please check out [indentation.lua]() and [symbols.lua]() for the configuration.
+Please check out [indentation.lua](https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/after/plugin/indentation.lua) and [symbols.lua](https://github.com/nyinyithann/neovim-ocaml/blob/main/nvim/after/plugin/symbols.lua) for the configuration.
 The configruations give me Nvim looking like this:

 <img src="{{ site.baseurl }}/assets/nvimsetup/treesitter.jpg" alt="drawing" width="600" height="400"/>

 The GitHub repo related to this post is [here](https://github.com/nyinyithann/neovim-ocaml).

-Or If you want to check out my Nvim setup for OCaml, Rust, Rescript, JavaScript, TypeScript, and TailwindCSS, plese have a look at [here](https://github.com/nyinyithann/dotfiles/tree/main/mac/nvim_lua).
+Or If you want to check out my Nvim setup for OCaml, Rust, Rescript, JavaScript, TypeScript, and TailwindCSS, please have a look at [this](https://github.com/nyinyithann/dotfiles/tree/main/mac/nvim_lua).

 Thank you for reading the post.